Students who complete driver education will be eligible for their driver's license at 16 years and 3 months of age

 Q: My student is ready to get their license, but we have lost their paper permit with the passing grade on it.
 What do I need to do?

-A: Assuming you completed one of our courses, you will need to contact us to have a letter written stating that your student completed the course.
-You will then present this letter to the BMV.
-There is a $10 fee for this service.
+A: Assuming you completed one of our courses, you will need to contact us to have a form sent stating that your student completed the course.
+You will then present this form to the BMV.

 Q: Where does my student meet for driving sessions if they are enrolled online?